Combination Locks for Lockers

 Get Help Choosing Combination Locks

 Total Locker Service can help match the correct mechanical combination lock to your lockers.
-We can support replacement projects, new installations and locker refurbishment work across schools, workplaces, leisure centres and managed changing areas.
+We support replacement projects, new installations and locker refurbishment work across schools, workplaces, leisure centres and managed changing areas.

 Contact us for help choosing between the N4CDL, 2800 Series and KL10 KitLock, or request a quote for combination locks for your lockers.